swiiny/blockmetrics/README.md

 ### Server

 - [ ] :monocle_face: Fetch and put in blockchain table the testnet node count for PoS blockchains
-- [ ] :adhesive_bandage: prevent bitcoin webscoket from disconnecting

 ### Frontend

-- [ ] :bug: Fix Invalid date error on the chart tooltip
-- [ ] :bug: Fix bug page not loading when go to a page then come back quickly
 - [ ] :wheelchair: Add accessibility
 - [ ] :children_crossing: Explain engineering notation
 - [ ] :children_crossing: Show each monday on the abscissa the date of the week